AzpMon/Laboratorio-Avanzado-II/README.md

-We can encode our minimization problem of a cost function, the expected value, with a Variational Quantum Algorithm and  use tools like Pennylane!
+We can encode our minimization problem of a cost function, the expected value, with a Variational Quantum Algorithm and  use tools like PennyLane!

 ## Authors